Skip to content

 8. Preprocessor

-The preprocessor processes source code before compilation.
-It is an important source of flexibility in C and is especially important in embedded development.
+The preprocessor handles source code before compilation begins.
+It is a key source of flexibility in the C language and plays a particularly important role in embedded development.

 8.1 Macro Definitions